firefox-devtools/profiler/docs-developer/upgrading-profiles.md

 Firefox generates profiles in a function called `StreamJSON` in [tools/profiler/core/platform.cpp](http://searchfox.org/mozilla-central/rev/7cb75d87753de9103253e34bc85592e26378f506/tools/profiler/core/platform.cpp#1259).
 This code is the authorative "description" of the current profile format.

 Sometimes the profile format changes.
-Maybe we want to add new information that wasn't there before, or maybe we just found a better way to represent existing information.
+Maybe we want to add new information that wasn't there before, or maybe we found a better way to represent existing information.

 When this happens, [profiler.firefox.com] needs to be updated to handle the new format.
 However, we want [profiler.firefox.com] to be compatible with any Firefox version, for example the latest version of [profiler.firefox.com] should still work in Firefox Release while the profile format change slowly propagates from Nightly up the channels.